kingshah13/LinkedIn-Profile-Summarizer/README.md

     skills = []
 summary = profile_data.get('summary', '')

-# Create a mentor profile for the person
+# Create a profile for the person
 mentor_profile = f"{name} is currently working as a {current_position} at {current_company}. "
 if education:
     mentor_profile += f"{name} has a background in {', '.join(education)} and "